 Help your students understand the threat of a nuclear North Korea by using any of these zero-prep, ready-to-go activities, choosing the option that best fits your classroom situation and needs.
-If you haven’t done so already, we recommend getting acquainted with our Teacher Background Guide that will make you more confident.
+If you haven’t done so already, we recommend getting acquainted with our Teacher Background Guide to help implement our North Korea lesson plans.

 If you only have one class:

 Go inside the Situation Room of the White House

 Have your class get engaged with the crisis by becoming the national security team in the Situation Room of the White House.
 Choose a student as President, then decide a course of action.
 As the teacher, you’ll be the President’s Chief of Staff, facilitating the discussion through using the easy-to-use Teacher Directions, PowerPoint, Desk Nametags, Student Policy Guide, and homework.
 Perfect for a 45 minute class, this option activates your students interest and allows them to understand the basics of the situation.
 (Click here for Policy Guide for AP Students)

 Interested in teaching about North Korea but aren’t sure where to start?
 This one-period, teacher-vetted VideoTour allows your students to have an understanding of the basic facts of the situation.
 Perfect for the computer lab or to assign for homework, it comes ready with a printable Video Guide that is ready for class tomorrow.
 (Teachers, please note: Due to the seriousness of the subject matter, we recommend that you preview these clips beforehand, all of which are available on the video tour webpage that you can share with your students.)

 Try these activities for additional enrichment if you have more time.

 Writing a foreign policy brief on North Korea